azwad-tamir/gpt_gnn_3D_partitioner/README.md

 * Download and install the required python libraries by running
     >> pip install -r requirements.txt

+* Install torch 1.10.2, torch-vision 0.11.3 , torch-audio 0.10.2, torch-scatter 2.0.9, torch-sparse 0.6.12, torch-geometric 2.0.3, torch-cluster 1.5.9 and torch-spline-conv 1.2.1 for the CUDA version currently installed in your system.

 * Copy the input verilog gatelevel netlist, features, cell list and initial 2D placement into the data directory.

 * Run: